About White Point

 Back then, guests arrived by steamship from Boston, by train from other points in the United States and Canada, or by motorcar, sometimes chauffeur-driven.
 Dedicated staff who lived on the property provided friendly service with good-natured familiarity.
 This connection has stood the test of time, as today’s repeat visitors often say that returning to White Point is like coming home.

 Our dining room has kept pace with the times, evolving from simple fare like roast meats, chicken and fish, to more sophisticated dishes created by a discriminating chef using the freshest ingredients.
 White Point’s buffets and theme weekends enjoy increasing popularity.
-In light of mounting interest for pairing wine with food, our Sommelier has expanded our wine list to one of the best in Nova Scotia.
+In light of mounting interest for pairing wine with food, we have one of the best wine lists, representing the largest selection of Wines of Nova Scotia.

 On November 12, 2011, tragedy struck.
 Our beloved main lodge burnt to the ground, reducing 83 years of history to ashes.
 Immediately, the decision was made to rebuild.
 White Point would build an enhanced Main Lodge that would integrate ecological and accessibility features while preserving the rustic, casual nature of the original lodge.
 In 2012, guestrooms and cottages also underwent refreshing with amenities expanded.